-Introduces U.S. politics and government at the national level while providing local, state and international context.
-Fosters breadth of understanding and appreciation for the structure of the political process and the responsibilities of citizenship for students with broad academic and professional interests.
-Emphasis is placed on the nature of representative democracy, political philosophies, the U.S. Constitution and its historical evolution, federalism, and practical politics, including political behavior, political parties and interest groups.
+This course provides opportunity for extended exploration of national government, politics, and civics in the United States while fostering breadth of understanding and appreciation for the structure of political processes, government, and the responsibilities of citizenship relevant to students with broad occupational, academic, personal, and civic interests.
+Emphasis is placed on the nature of representative democracy, political philosophies, the U.S. Constitution and its historical evolution, federalism, the institutions of government, civil liberties, basic rights of citizenship, and practical politics, including political behavior, political parties, interest groups, and the policy making processes regarding a variety of contemporary domestic and international issues.